Warning triangle

 A warning triangle is, together with warning lights, used in order to secure a traffic accident site.
 The legal rules in the individual states partly order a warning triangle to be brought in the vehicle (in Germany according to § 53a StVZO).

 The warning triangle consists of three reflective beams, similar to a cat's eye, and a stable foot.

 Except from this form, which is prescribed in road traffic, there are also collapsible signals or triangles, used by emergency services, but also for short road closures by other firms with workers in the road, perhaps gasworks or power plants.
 Collapsible signals also have further inscriptions, as the example photo shows.
 As they are collapsible, they need smaller space in vehicles than fixed boards.

 Legal

 Germany

 According to § 15 StVO, a stranded vehicle must be secured with a warning triangle at a sufficient distance, whereby the law orders a minimum distance of 100 metres in the case of fast traffic, such as motorways.
 This applies not only to the driver of broken-down vehicles, but also the rescue service that stops and offers help.
 If the vehicle is removed from the breakdown site, the warning triangle must be collected; it is not allowed to leave it standing.
-In a few cases, a warning triangle must not be placed, if the circumstances do not allow it to be placed safely or practicable (e.g. due to rescuing severely injured people, which takes precedence).
+In a few cases, a warning triangle may not be placed, if the circumstances do not allow it to be placed safely or practicable (e.g. due to rescuing severely injured people, which may be prioritized).